-- 01.0 Identify career and employment opportunities. - 02.0 Exhibit the ability to follow state mandated guidelines for food service. - 03.0 Demonstrate and incorporate workplace safety procedures. - 04.0 Demonstrate personal productivity. - 05.0 Utilize operational systems. - 06.0 Use and care for commercial tools and equipment. - 07.0 Describe the principles of basic food science. - 08.0 Demonstrate how to read, follow, and prepare recipes. - 09.0 Describe the basic principles of nutrition. - 10.0 Identify and explain front-of-the-house and back-of-the-house duties - 11.0 Prepare and present food and beverage items to meet creativity aspects as well as quality standards. - 12.0 Exhibit and utilize safe, secure, and sanitary work procedures. - 13.0 Apply principles of food science in cooking and baking techniques. - 14.0 Apply principles of nutrition in menu planning, cooking, and baking. - 15.0 Perform front-of-the-house duties. - 16.0 Perform back-of-the-house and inventory duties. - 17.0 Research career and advancement opportunities in professional cooking and baking. - 18.0 Follow food identification, selection, and purchasing, receiving, storing, and inventory guidelines. - 19.0 Practice advanced cooking and baking techniques. - 20.0 Apply scientific principles in cooking and baking. - 21.0 Demonstrate fruit and vegetable preparation skills. - 22.0 Demonstrate buffet food preparation skills. - 23.0 Demonstrate dairy, egg, and starchy products preparation skills. - 24.0 Demonstrate stock, soup, and sauce preparation skills. - 25.0 Demonstrate meat, poultry, fish and seafood preparation skills. - 26.0 Demonstrate bakery goods and dessert preparation skills. - 27.0 Demonstrate management skills. - 28.0 Comply with laws and regulations specific to the food service and hospitality industry. - 29.0 Develop a business plan. - 30.0 Create and prepare menus for various nutritional needs. - 31.0 Utilize cost-control techniques to maximize profitability. - 32.0 Interpret and incorporate guidelines and policies for food service establishments. - 33.0 Compare and analyze the relationship of nutrition to wellness. - 34.0 Develop and prepare menus for customers on special diets. - 35.0 Compare and analyze menus of food establishments.
+- 01.0 Identify career and employment opportunities. - 02.0 Exhibit the ability to follow state mandated guidelines for food service. - 03.0 Demonstrate and incorporate workplace safety procedures. - 04.0 Demonstrate personal productivity - 05.0 Utilize operational systems. - 06.0 Use and care for commercial tools and equipment. - 07.0 Describe the basic principles of food science. - 08.0 Demonstration proficiency in culinary math. - 09.0 Describe the basic principles of nutrition. - 10.0 Identify and explain front-of-the-house and back-of-the-house duties. - 11.0 Prepare and present food and beverage items to meet creativity aspects as well as quality standards. - 12.0 Exhibit and utilize safe, secure, and sanitary work procedures. - 13.0 Apply principles of food science in cooking and baking techniques. - 14.0 Apply principles of nutrition in menu planning, cooking, and baking. - 15.0 Perform front-of-the-house duties. - 16.0 Perform back-of-the-house and inventory duties. - 17.0 Research college and career advancement opportunities in professional cooking and baking. - 18.0 Follow food identification, selection, purchasing, receiving, storing and inventory guidelines. - 19.0 Practice advanced cooking and baking techniques. - 20.0 Apply scientific principles in cooking and baking. - 21.0 Demonstrate fruit and vegetable preparation skills. - 22.0 Demonstrate Garde manager and buffet food preparation skills. - 23.0 Demonstrate dairy, egg and starch by-product preparation skills. - 24.0 Demonstrate stock, soup and sauce preparation skills. - 25.0 Demonstrate meat, poultry, fish and seafood preparation skills. - 26.0 Demonstrate bakery goods and dessert presentation skills. - 27.0 Demonstrate management skills - 28.0 Comply with laws and regulations specific to the food service and hospitality industry. - 29.0 Develop a business plan. - 30.0 Create and prepare menus for various nutritional needs. - 31.0 Utilize cost-control techniques to maximize profitability. - 32.0 Interpret and incorporate guidelines and policies for food service establishments. - 33.0 Compare and analyze the relationship of nutrition to wellness, - 34.0 Develop and prepare menus for customers on special diets. - 35.0 Compare and analyze menus of food establishments.